EXPLAINER: How sweeping EU rules would curb tech companies

 ARE THERE ANY CONTROVERSIAL POINTS?

 One of the legislation’s biggest battles is over surveillance-based advertising, also known as targeted or behavioral advertising.
-Such ads would be banned for children, but digital and consumer rights groups say the proposals don’t go far enough and have called for prohibiting them outright.
-That idea has faced fierce resistance from the digital ad industry dominated by Google and Meta.
+Such ads would be banned for children but not prohibited outright.
+That idea faced fierce resistance from the digital ad industry dominated by Google and Meta.
+Lawmakers instead proposed banning the use of sensitive personal data for ads.

+Google didn’t respond to a request for comment.
+Meta directed inquiries to tech lobbying groups.

 Surveillance ads track online behavior, such as the websites visited or products bought online by a user, to serve them more digital ads based on those interests.